murnanedaniel/ColliderML/docs/acat.md

 DM is supported by Danish Data Science Academy, which is funded by the Novo Nordisk Foundation (NNF21SA0069429)

+## Bugs and Feedback

+If you encounter any bugs or have any feedback, please [open an issue](https://github.com/murnanedaniel/colliderml/issues) on the GitHub repository.
+You can also contact [daniel.thomas.murnane@cern.ch](mailto:daniel.thomas.murnane@cern.ch).

 ## References

 The below references are cited in the ColliderML ACAT 2025 contribution.